 A yuzu-infused sauce that’s made from rice vinegar, fish flakes, mirin and seaweed, ponzu has a long culinary history in Japan.
 There are myriad ways to use ponzu – pair with beef, seafood and vegetables or to marinades and soy sauce.
 Or try these quick and easy chicken, ginger and miso patties with sticky ponzu glaze.

 Made from seaweed and dried fish shavings, this broth is a key ingredient of miso soup.
-When mixed with sugar and soy sauce, dashi can also work as base for soba sauce and udon broth.
-Dashi has played an essential role in Japanese culinary history, and is still popular as a flavour-enhancing addition to almost any dish.
+When mixed with sugar and soy sauce, dashi can also work as a base for soba sauce and udon broth.
+Dashi has played an essential role in Japanese culinary history and is still popular as a flavour-enhancing addition to almost any dish.

 With dashi, mirin, light soy and more, this soup-curry udon (suupu-kare udon) is a comforting noodle bowl.

 Also known as sweet cooking sake (though it contains more sugar and less alcohol than regular sake), mirin is an essential Japanese seasoning that comes in a clear, liquid form, and is a key ingredient to making teriyaki sauce.
 Use it when cooking pork or beef for a subtle, aromatic sweetness.

 Used on everything from fries and burgers to tacos and vegies (also delicious on this chicken sub), this creamy, tangy mayo also works well on almost every Japanese dish, making it a celebrated condiment not only in Japan but also in many other countries.
 Rich, delicious and packed with umami, David Chang said it’s "the best mayonnaise in the world."